Labour & Birth

 Our Delivery Suites

-The Coombe prides itself on its state-of-the-art Delivery Suites, with individual, spacious ensuite birthing rooms and the availability of birthing aides such as birthing stools, birthing balls, bean bags and floor mats.
+A wide range of birthing aides are available such as birthing stools, birthing balls, bean bags and floor mats.
 Women are encouraged to mobilise and adopt upright positions.
 For those needing continuous fetal monitoring, telemetry is available to permit mobility.
+For women with straightforward pregnancies and no risk factors, a birthing pool is available for water immersion and delivery.

 Rooms have dim lighting and salt lamps provide a relaxing atmosphere.

-You are welcome to bring in your own music, hypnobirthing CDs, cold drinks and light snacks.
+You are welcome to bring in your own music, hypnobirthing tracks, cold drinks and light snacks.

 There are 3 main signs:

-If you think your waters have broken
+• If you think your waters have broken.

-If you have vaginal bleeding, other than a 'show'
+• If you have vaginal bleeding, other than a 'show'.

-If your baby is not moving as much as usual
+• If your baby is not moving as much as usual.

 Caesarean Birth